catarinarurbano/Business_Case_3/README.md

-# BC3: Instacart Market Basket Analysis
+# Instacart Market Basket Analysis

-**Problem type:** Market Basket Analysis

-**Submission date:** 12-04-2021 | 11.59pm

-## General Context
+## Project Overview

-Nowadays, understanding the purchasing patterns/behaviors of consumers is a key task for any retail company.
-Identifying the relationships between the different types of products, e.g, complementary, substitute, inferior and convenience goods, provides the company a wholistic view about its customers and the portfolio of products it has to offer.
+Nowadays, understanding the purchasing patterns/behaviours of consumers is a a key task for any retail company.
+Identifying the relationships between the different types of products, e.g, complementary, substitute, inferior and convenience goods provides the company a wholistic view of its customers and the portfolio of products it has to offer.

 Specifically, market basket analysis is a data mining technique that is used